cloudposse/docs/content/secrets-management/_index.md

 ---
 title: "Secrets Managment"
-description: "Secrets managment services allow to put all secrets in one place and protect it."
+description: "Secrets management services allow to put all secrets in one place and protect it."
 ---
-Secrets managment services allow to put all secrets in one place and protect it.
+Secrets management services allow to put all secrets in one place and protect it.
-The goal is to reduce [attack surface](https://en.wikipedia.org/wiki/Attack_surface) and make secrets managment easy.
+The goal is to reduce [attack surface](https://en.wikipedia.org/wiki/Attack_surface) and make secrets management easy.

 # Types of Secrets